- Last Updated: Saturday, 13 February 2021 21:09

 THE LOWTHER ARMS.

-The Lowther Arms built between the 1844 tithe map and 1868 first edition Ordnance survey map.
+The Lowther Arms built after the 1844 tithe map.
+It does appear on 1868 first edition Ordnance survey map.
 It was built allong with a blacksmith shop.

-In the 1858 Post Office he is listed as landlord of the Lowther Arms and also a blacksmith.
+In the 1858 Post Office directory James Boustead is listed as landlord of the Lowther Arms and also a blacksmith.

 Advert Carlisle Journal 18th August 1871.